joinself/academy/examples/mobile/android/01_connection/01_address/README.md

 - Biometric authentication setup
 - Secure mobile storage
 - Mobile UI integration
-- Connecting to a server
+- Connecting to a server by an inbox address

 ---